cea-hpc/modules/doc/source/modulefile.rst

  * ``version``: the operating system version

  * ``machine``: a standard name that identifies the system's hardware

+.. mfcmd:: uncomplete name

+ Unsets completion for command *name* in the user's environment.
+When a *modulefile* is unloaded, no operation is performed.

+ The following shells are supported: bash, tcsh and fish.

+ .. only:: html

+    .. versionadded:: 5.1

 .. mfcmd:: unset-alias alias-name